FREE SHIPPING on orders over $75 International: over $250

 Hei Cha

-Hei Cha is one of the tea types which has always benefited from boiling.
+Hei Cha is one of the tea types that has always benefited from boiling.
 Boiling this tea will help rid it of strong and unwanted fermentation notes while extracting all the tea leaves' nutrients and natural sweetness.

 How To Boil Tea: Tips